 Children's Services confirmed that to accommodate this anticipated short term growth the Council has embarked on a programme of creating additional school places within a number of existing primary schools across the district.
-So far the council has increased pupil capacity at 46 primary schools since 2010.
+So far the council has increased pupil capacity at 46 primary schools since 2010 and further 4 due to expand from september 2016.
 This increase in capacity is needed to meet the requirements of children already in the educational system and therefore will be met by Government funding in the form of the Basic Need Allocation (see Section 6 and 7 for more details).

-The in-house CBMDC Children's Services formula has been used to calculate how many places are likely to come from new housing growth.
+The in-house CBMDC Children's Services formula18 has been used to calculate how many places are likely to come from new housing growth.
 This formula uses the Department for Education's costs for a school place and assumes two children per school year (7 years for secondary school places) for every 100 new homes.